ycho9788/ycho9788.github.io/_posts/2021-11-29-Quicksort.md

 ---

 1. Deterministic Quicksort
-Implement the Deterministic Quicksort algorithm.
-Write a “driver” program that reads a sequence of numbers form a file, loads them into a list, calls Quicksort to sort the array, and keeps track of the time Quicksort takes to sort the array.
-Using this program, perform the following experiments.
+Implemented the Deterministic Quicksort algorithm.
+A “driver” program that reads a sequence of numbers form a file, loads them into a list, calls Quicksort to sort the array, and keeps track of the time Quicksort takes to sort the array.